loopasam/Project-work/README.md

 ---
 # SPARQL query for metadata

- If you are new in querying rdf triple store then you can try these queries, because these work on any sparql endpoint.
+ If you are new in querying RDF triple store then you can try these queries, because these work on any SPARQL endpoint.
 It will help to get familiar with contains of triple store.

 - [Retrieve all available triples from triple store](https://github.com/Ashwini607/Project-work/blob/master/Documents/EBIDatabase/query/metadataQuery1.rq)
 - [Retrieve all types from triple store](https://github.com/Ashwini607/Project-work/blob/master/Documents/EBIDatabase/query/metadataQuery2.rq)